It is true the great Maharashi will be back on Monday and things will be back to normal, which is what you and I wish.

 In fact, I'm grateful because we have a lot in common.

-I have not met her, but what we have in common is that we're both moms, we're both grandmas, new grandma, and we have a passion for this great wonderful country that we want to keep it free for those children and grandchildren.
+I have not met her, but what we have in common is that we're both moms, we're both grandmas, new grandma, and we have a passion for this great, wonderful country that we want to keep it free for those children and grandchildren.

-So when I look at this district, when I looked at the opportunity that Jane Barnett and John Coza and others that are part of the political apparatus there in Los Angeles County came to me, I not only prayed about it, but I thought about it, and I looked at the demographics of the district, and although it seems safe, Democrats, the population of the district's voters are on my side.
+So when I look at this district, when I look at the opportunities that Jane Barnett and John Cozen and others that are part of the political apparatus there in Los Angeles County came to me, I not only prayed about it, but I thought about it.

-It although it might be 70 percent Latino, 36% uh black, the others, the 170,000 uh, you know, registered voters, they are i they're the rest of America.
+Although it might be 70% Latino, 36% black, the others, the 170,000 registered voters, they're the rest of America.

-They do not want to see this country destroyed, and I have to just go in there and tell them my story.
+And I have to just go in there and tell them my story.

 That's why they say that some seats are safe and they're not even thinking about it.